 Lavender

-Lavender is known to help reduce anxiety and stress and this has been common knowledge for centuries.
-Lavender will also slow your heart rate.
-The calming properties of lavender are what makes their essential oils such an important aid for soothing and relaxing sleep.
+The smell of Lavender is known to help reduce anxiety and stress and this has been common knowledge for centuries.

 Aloe Vera